History of lute-family instruments: Long-necked lutes

 Experts who study the people from ancient civilizations in Mesopotamia region argue as to which people the long-necked people originated.
 Candidates include "East Semites" of Akkad, peoples in Elam and "West Semites".
 The instrument was probably distributed by the Hittites, Hurrians and Kassites, rather than invented by them.

 Examples from 2334 to 2000 BC (Uruk period 3) exist from Ischali, Eshnunna (Tell Asmar), Kish, Mesopotamia, Iran, Iraq, Tello, Susa.
 Later examples exist from 2000 to 1500 BC (Uruk period 4).
-Examples were found in Khafage, Mari, Isin or Larsa, Iran, Babylon, Tell Mamabaqat Syria, Susa, and Alaca Huyuk.
+Examples were found in Khafajah, Mari, Isin or Larsa, Iran, Babylon, Tell Mamabaqat Syria, Susa, and Alaca Huyuk.
 In period 5 from 1500 to 1000 BC, the Egyptians acquired the lute and their art also contributed to our knowledge, as well as actual lutes found in graves.

 Prehistoric roots in Sumer, westward to Egypt

 Musician tuning her lute, pulling the string upward from below while the hand at the top secures the tension.
 Tomb of Rekhmire, 18th Dynasty.

 Three musicians, Tomb of Nakht, Thebes, 18th Dynasty, 1422–1411 BC.
 The lute-player's lute has two strings (indicated by tassels) and lines where frets are on modern instruments.